CatCuddler/BodyTracking/README.md

 #### Only for Mac User:
 Currently Metal does not work.
 Use Opengl. <br />
 node Kore/make -g opengl

+If you dont use Visual Studio 2019: node Kore/make -v vs20xx

 ### Open VS or XCode
 Open VisualStudio or Xcode project in BodyModel/build <br />